 The difference between Heisenberg picture and Schrodinger picture of atom is the time dependency of observables and operators.
 Fundamentally two pictures developed by Heisenberg and

 The interaction part , as seen , is the representation of two states that interact through Hamiltonian H(0,s) which is time dependent.
-S-matrix is developed based on this interaction Hamiltonian H(0,s).
+S-matrix is developed based on this interaction Hamiltonian H(0,s). mIf the Hamiltonian has explicit time-dependence (for example, if the quantum system interacts with an applied external electric field that varies in time), it will usually be advantageous to include the explicitly time-dependent terms with H(1,S) leaving H(0,S) time-independent.
 S-matrix or scattering matrix is the transformation matrix between incoming and outgoing states of particles waves.
 This is the intermediate representation between Schrodinger picture and Heisenberg picture.
 In Heisenberg picture the state vector is constant or time-independent but in Schrodinger's picture this is not the case.
 In interaction picture both the state vector and operator carry time dependence of the observables.
 The interaction part of the Hamiltonian is dependent of time.
 Total Hamiltonian is the sum of free part H(0) and an interaction part V. So the interaction picture is :

 Let us give a short description of each step taken to reach the final form of S - matrix.
 The first step denotes the projection of the initial state Φ(i) on the final state Φ(f).
 This gives the elements of S matrix and defines an operator S. In the next step the evolution operator U(,) is used and comparing the two results we see S-operator is the evolution operator U(a,a).
 The final S(fi) matrix is the projection of initial state onto final state Ψ(i) by the operator S which is defined above.
 The s - matrix is similar to transition probability amplitude in quantum mechanics.
 The elements of S-matrix represents scattering amplitudes.
 Scattering amplitudes are various ways in which wave interact with themselves or with particles.